Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

 The description provides explicit usage guidance: 'Call this at the start of a conversation to pick up where the last instance left off.'
-This clearly indicates when to use the tool (at conversation start) and its intended context (continuity from previous sessions), with an implied alternative being not to call it if starting fresh.
+This tells the agent exactly when to use this tool (initialization/continuation scenarios) and implies it shouldn't be used mid-conversation for other purposes.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.